top of page

 The subnet itself is described by Subnetwork record that contains a RouterTable field:

-These records belong of SubnetStructure hierarchy as you need them to build a subnet:
+These records belong to SubnetStructure hierarchy as you need them to build a subnet:

-Now that you caught a glimpse to the class hierarchy, let's look at the operations required to work with these records.
+Now that you caught a glimpse of the class hierarchy, let's look at the operations required to work with these records.

 As availability domains, compute shapes and platform images are part of the built-in Oracle Cloud Infrastructure, one would need just to find them.
 In consequence, you can use pattern matching for switch to find any of these InstanceStructure records: